China

 A note on the global aggregation:

 We exclude the most pessimistic interpretations—target with the highest expected emissions—as we would be assuming they emit more than the CPP analysis shows.
 We also do not take only the most optimistic interpretation—lower bound of China’s carbon intensity target— as this is not constrained target (fluctuating year to year depending on economic forecasts).
 If we only took one target, we would then be assuming China’s other quantitative targets are completely null.
 The emission levels of all of China’s targets are dependent on future developments (e.g., growth in energy consumption, GDP).
-We thus take a median approach to capture the middle range (median) of the two most stringent targets to be conservative: the minimum of the carbon intensity target and the next most ambitious target, the peaking target.
+We thus take a median approach to capture the middle range (median) of the two most stringent targets to be conservative: the minimum of the carbon intensity target and the maximum of the next most ambitious target, the peaking target.

 Mid-Century Long-Term Low Greenhouse Gas Emission Development Strategy

-The officially-submitted LTS appears to confirm the commitment covers only carbon dioxide emissions.
+The officially submitted LTS appears to confirm the commitment covers only carbon dioxide emissions.
 Due to the 2060 timeframe extending past our scope of analysis, as well as insufficient details in intermediary targets to reach the carbon neutrality target, we take a simplified linear approach for China’s pathway to carbon neutrality.

 COVID-19 impact